kai3341/wrap-mutant/packages/react/README.md

 In very short words MutableContext is the way to keep actual callbacks without element re-rendering.
 This is the only way to pass new callbacks into [@wrap-mutant/react-rendered-array](../react-rendered-array) array-like objects without their's re-render.

+Be really careful in `MutableContext` usage.
+Be sure you understand how actually `react` works and why does render triggers.

 Usage is absolutelly the same as regular context.
 Limitations:

 - You have to pass `Object`-like value anyway even you have the only callback